-Diagnosing problems with Lenovo Vantage on the Windows 10 operating system
+Diagnosing problems with Lenovo Vantage

 Lenovo Vantage is preinstalled on your computer and is ready to run.

 Note: If you are unable to isolate and repair the problem yourself after running Lenovo Vantage, save and print the log files created by the program.
 You need the log files when you speak to a Lenovo technical support representative.